Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Definition and Representation of HAR processes

 \section{Definition and Representation of HAR processes}

 Let $I\subset\R$.
-A simple point process $S$ on $I$ is a random set of distinct points lying in $I$ such that $\card(S\cap B)$ is measurable for any borel subset $B$ of $I$. $S$ is said to be \textit{non exploding} if almost surely $S$ has only a finite number of points inside any bounded subset of $I$.
-The counting measure on $S$ is denoted by $dS$.
-For $C\subset I$ we denote by $S\cap C$ the set of points lying in $C$ and $S(C):=\card(S\cap C)$.
-A point process is fully determined by its counting measure or by the collection $(S(C))_{C\subset I}$.
+A simple point process $N$ on $I$ is a random set of distinct points in $I$ such that $\card(N\cap B)$ is a random variable for evry Borel subset $B$ of $I$. $N$ is said to be \textit{non-explosive} if almost surely $N$ is locally finite.
+The counting measure on $N$ is denoted by $dN$.
+For $C\subset I$ we define $N(C):=\card(N\cap C)$.
+A point process is fully determined either by its counting measure or by the collection $(N(C))_{C \subset I}$.
 See \cite{bremaud_point_1981} for more precise statements.
-In the sequel we will navigate freely between these different points of view.\\ Let $\M$ a finite set.
-Consider a simple point process $S$ on $I$ with marks $Z\in\M$, which means that for all $x\in S$, the mark $Z(x)$ is a random variable on $\M$.
-For $m\in\M$ we can define $S^m = \{x \in S \mid Z(x)=m\}$. $S$ is a $\M$-multivariate point process on $I$ if $S^m$ is a point process for all $m\in\M$ \cite{bremaud_point_1981}.
-Note that by definition, $S^m$ and $S^{m'}$ have no common points for $m\neq m'$.
+In the sequel we will navigate freely between these different points of view. \\ Let $\M$ be a finite set.
+An $\M$-multivariate point process $(N^m)_{m\in\M}$ on $I$ is a simple point process $N$ on $I$ with marks $Z\in\M$, which means that for all $x\in N$, the mark $Z(x)$ is a random variable on $\M$, such that the following holds.
+For all $m\in\M$, $N^m = \{x \in N \mid Z(x)=m\}$ is a point process on $I$ \cite{bremaud_point_1981}.
+Note that, by definition, $N^m$ and $N^{m'}$ have no points in common for $m\neq m'$.